Guidelines for Preparing Master's Theses in Arts & Sciences

 When the thesis has been accepted by the Dean of the School of Arts and Sciences, the thesis approval form will be signed and forwarded to the degree-audit department of the Registrar's Office to certify final approval.
 A copy will be forwarded to the department's graduate advisor.
 The Dean's Office will deposit the thesis in the Library.

-THESIS DEADLINE: In order to be considered for Fall 2014 graduation, all master's theses should be submitted by Wednesday, January 7th at 5p.m. to room East 812 (School of Arts & Sciences - Main Office)
+THESIS DEADLINE: In order to be considered for Fall 2014 graduation, all master's theses should be submitted by Wednesday, January 7, 2015 by 5p.m. to room East 812 (School of Arts & Sciences - Main Office